stankovictab/internship-projects/archimedes/README.md

 - `campaign` - The main backend of the app, connected to the database.
 It consists of `campaign-client` and `campaign-service`.
 - `eureka-server` - The Netflix Eureka service discovery microservice, used to connect all the microservices together.
 - `config-server` - The Spring Cloud Config server, used to deliver configuration files to all Spring microservices [from this repository](https://github.com/stankovictab/archimedes-config).
+- `gateway-service` - The Gateway used as a layer between the clients and microservices of tha app, the entrypoint into the app.
 - `db` - The PostgreSQL database.

 All of these microservices are run inside of their own Docker container, through Docker Compose.